Baltic Horizon Fund announcement related to ongoing offering

 Baltic Horizon Capital AS announced an offering of up to 169,147,497 new units of Baltic Horizon Fund to the existing investors of Baltic Horizon Fund on 17 February 2026 and the offering period began on 23 February 2026.

-Some of the existing investors have experienced difficulties in subscribing for different reasons.
-Baltic Horizon Capital AS reminds and encourages the existing investors to contact the fund manager directly via info@baltichorizon.com in all such cases.
+Some of the existing investors have experienced difficulties in subscribing with their banks.
+Baltic Horizon Capital AS reminds that the subscription period concludes on 3 March at 16:00 and encourages the existing investors to contact the fund manager at their earliest convenience directly via info@baltichorizon.com in all such cases.

 For additional information, please contact: